THE GUY WHO WENT 1504LBS ONE YEAR INTO TRAINING: THE JULS BORG INTERVIEW

 Juls is a 26-year-old chiropractic student who makes his living by working as a Krav Maga instructor.
-After studying law and becoming disgusted with both the legal system and his fellow practitioners, he started to read up on treatment methods for athletes and decided to pursue a bachelor’s and then a master’s degree in the art of breaking someone’s spine.
+After studying law and becoming disgusted with both the legal system and his fellow practitioners, he started to read up on treatment methods for athletes.
+Decided to pursue a bachelor’s.
+Then a master’s degree in the art of breaking someone’s spine.

-Besides kicking people in the nuts for a living, he played in 2 death metal bands, one called, And I Saw the Desolation (RIP), and Impact36, which he joined in November and replaced the old singer, who had crap vocals and is also a vegetarian.
+Besides kicking people in the nuts for a living, he played in 2 death metal bands.
+One called, And I Saw the Desolation (RIP), and Impact36.
+He joined in November and replaced the old singer.
+Who had crap vocals and is also a vegetarian.

 He’s also an avid Warhammer 40k enthusiast, painting miniatures and annoying people at the Games Workshop with his presence.